yujuan-zhang/feature-representation-for-LLMs/Model/ESM2_feature_all/RF_model_param/RF training detail.md

 4. For the 'feature all' attributes, the training process is very similar, with the only difference being the need to first use the `SelectFromModel` function from the `sklearn.feature_selection` module to perform feature selection based on feature importance.
-Specifically, we train an RF model to calculate the contribution of each feature to classification prediction.
-For the related computational methods, please refer to our under-reviewed article which predicted to disclosure in several weeks .
+Specifically, the feature importance threshold `select_model_threshold` is calculated as `0.75 * mean`, which will reduce the dimensionality of ‘feature_all’ from 6418 to 3152.
+This process is described as building an RF_filter model for feature dimensionality reduction.

    ```python
    X_train_scale = 'Assume this is your 6418-dimensional, standardized all feature training data.'